-Sara was born in Havana, Cuba, and reared in Chicago, Illinois.
-She earned both a Bachelor of Fine Arts and Master of Art Therapy from the University of Wisconsin-Superior, and is a registered art therapist with the State and National Credential Board.
-Since 1989, she has provided art therapy to children, adolescents, adults, and geriatric clients in Northern Wisconsin with varying illnesses, disorders and disabilities, including anger management and grief.
+I was born in Havana, Cuba, and reared in Chicago, Illinois.
+I earned both a Bachelor of Fine Arts and Master of Art Therapy from the University of Wisconsin-Superior, and am a registered art therapist with the State and National Credential Boards.

 Christie Carlson relocated to the north woods of Wisconsin in 2006 with her husband, Leo, and daughter Emma (14), when Leo took a position with Norvado, then Chequamegon Communications.
 Since that time, Leo and Christie have added two boys, Isaac (7) and Noah (5), 3 dogs, and 2 cats to the family.

 Over the past 11 years, Christie and her family have settled in and made the Cable/Drummond area their home, enjoying all of the beauty and tranquility that comes with living in the forest.